 - If any conditions create doubt on the drug’s safety, identity or quality, the drug shall be destroyed or returned to the supplier for investigation.

-In general, manufacturers, authorized distributors of record, and their representatives shall store and handle all drug samples under conditions that will maintain stability, integrity and effectiveness.
-It must be verified by electronic record that everything has been done to ensure a safe and secure delivery and storage method all the way to the last mile.
+In general, manufacturers, authorized distributors of records, and their representatives shall store and handle all drug samples under conditions that will maintain stability, integrity, and effectiveness.
+It must be verified by the electronic record that everything has been done to ensure a safe and secure delivery and storage method all the way to the last mile.